osblinnikov/ultra-cloud/README.md

 Implementation of actors suitable for real-time, embedded and distributed systems

-The actors model suggests that every agent within the framework is a dynamic entity which can even create other agents.
+The actors model suggests that every agent within the framework is a dynamic entity which communicates preferably only via message passing and can even create new agents.
 Parent actors can also serve only composition purpose without handling the actual workload.

-Ultra-Cloud project implements a `restricted actors model`.
 The simpicity, robustness and possibility of the clear remote monitoring of the developed system comes to the fore in real-time, embedded and distributed systems.
 In this particular usecases the better to simplify actors model to a predefined topology of actors which is very convenient for the system description and monitoring.

-In the topology of actors the concrete agent can send messages to the topology without knowing the destinations of the message.
-The use of such topology facilitates the code reusability and isolates complexity in the special places.
+Ultra-Cloud project implements this `restricted actors model`.
+In such topology of actors a concrete agent can send messages via its interfaces without knowing the exact destinations of the message.
+Usage of the topology facilitates the code reusability, isolation of complexity and separation of concerns.

-The topology specification in Ultra-Cloud project is stored in `ucl.yml` file but the implementation of this specification can be automatically generated for each programming langugage.
+The topology specification in Ultra-Cloud project is stored in `ucl.yml` file.
+The implementation source code can be automatically generated for any programming langugage using [generator](./generator)

 To enable changes in the concrete actor messaging interface Ultra-Cloud project uses basic description of the actor and stores it in the `ACTORNAME.ucl.yml` where `ACTORNAME` is the name of the actor implementation.
-Basically the `ACTORNAME.ucl.yml` file is a subset of `ucl.yml` specification.
-The main difference between actor `*.ucl.yml` and topology `ucl.yml` is that developer can't create internal topology in `*.ucl.yml`.
-In Ultra-Cloud Project the actor is an atom of the application's internal structure.
+The `ACTORNAME.ucl.yml` file is a subset of `ucl.yml` specification.
+The main difference between actor `*.ucl.yml` and topology `ucl.yml` is that developer can't create internal topology structure in `*.ucl.yml`.
+In Ultra-Cloud Project the actor is an atom of the application's internal structure but the topology unifies actors into the single application.

 ucl.yml
 ---

 `ucl.yml` file is the cornerstone in the ultra-cloud project.
 This file keeps the description of topology internal structure and exported interface.

 The following section going to describe the standard.
-But for many purposes developer doesn't need to know everything because we are going to make a web-based GUI to help you with construction and modification of this file with the built-in help.
+But for most cases developers doesn't need to know all the standard because Ultra-Cloud team is going to make a web-based GUI to help you with the construction and modification of this file.

-    * If you want it to happen then please provide your wishes about GUI in the issue tracker.
+    * If you want it to happen then please provide your wishes about GUI in our issue tracker.

 ucl.yml standard